Skip to main content

 Our approach

-The “Café Correcto” project, funded by the European Union, contributed to this process through agroforestry techniques that added value and productivity to the coffee, diversified the crops and nourished the land; promoted the diversification of income activities, such as apiculture and circular economy goods; shared knowledge with cooperatives to support their collective bargaining power with coffee buyers; strengthened coffee organisational platforms for advocacy aimed at improving labour formalisation regulations, access to health services and insurance.
+The “Café Correcto” project, funded by the European Union, contributed to this process through agroforestry techniques that added value and productivity to the coffee, diversified the crops and nourished the land.
+It also promoted the diversification of income activities, such as apiculture and circular economy goods.
+The project shared knowledge with cooperatives to support their collective bargaining power with coffee buyers, and strengthened coffee organisational platforms for advocacy aimed at improving labour formalisation regulations, access to health services and insurance.

 In addition, we worked with farmers, their adult children, and other young people to encourage farming and knowledge transfer continuity and innovation with youth-led initiatives.
 With the regional and national governments, we worked closely to incorporate these approaches into policies and budgets that addressed the coffee chain, rural labour, insurance and social security models, and new forms of access to public services.